-Normally, homeowners would be allowed to to establish candidate qualifications for those who represent them.
+Normally, homeowners would be allowed to establish candidate qualifications for those who represent them.
 (Corp.
 Code §7151(c)(3).)
-Beginning January 1, 2020, a bill sponsored by Marjorie Murray's Center for California Homeowner Association Law (CCHAL) voided all community association candidate qualifications except for those allowed by CCHAL's bill (SB 323).
-CCHAL imposed one mandatory qualification and gave associations permission to adopt only four other qualifications as set forth below.
+Beginning January 1, 2020, a bill sponsored by Marjorie Murray's Center for California Homeowner Association Law (CCHAL) voided all community association candidate qualifications except for those allowed by her organization's bill (SB 323).
+It imposed one mandatory qualification and gave associations permission to adopt only four other qualifications as set forth below.

 Mandatory Qualification.
 Associations are required to disqualify nominees as candidates for election as delegates and board members who are not members of the association at the time of the nomination.
 (Civ.
 Code §5105(b).)
 This has proved particularly harmful to small associations that have difficulty recruiting volunteers to serve on their boards.
 The requirement excludes spouses who are not on title from serving.

 Corporations and Companies.
 Entities such as corporations and companies can designate a non-member person to serve on the board.
 (Civ.
 Code §5105(b)(2).)
 To verify the authority of the designating party, boards can review a company's governing documents or the minutes of a corporation's board meeting designating their representative.
 For family trusts, the trustee on title to the property can serve on the board.
 Recommendation: Associations should amend their bylaws and election rules to limit entities that own multiple units from holding multiple seats on the board of directors.

 Permissive Qualifications.
 Beginning January 1, 2020, there are only four candidate qualifications associations are allowed to adopt.
 A person can be disqualified from serving on the board if:

 Qualifications No Longer Allowed.
 Marjorie Murray's organization voided all other candidate qualifications.
 Following are some of the qualifications which are no longer allowed: